This post was updated on March 9, 2023. It was originally published on March 23, 2021.

 Here’s a little-known way you can get the bottom-line total cost of attending a particular college: simply call the college’s financial aid office and state that you would like to know the total amount of Federal Direct and PLUS loans that you can borrow for the entire year of college.
 That dollar amount will be the “true” total cost of that college.

-The EFC is the dollar amount the family is expected to contribute that year before any financial award is given by the college.
-The EFC is based on the results of the family completing the FAFSA (Free Application for Federal Student Aid) or the CSS Profile.
+The EFC is the dollar amount the family is expected to contribute for college expenses each year before any financial award is given by the college.
+The EFC is based on the results of the family completing the FAFSA (Free Application for Federal Student Aid) or the CSS Profile, as well as other institutional forms.

-Every college that uses the CSS Profile can create its own EFC because there are many additional questions they can add in Section Q which can raise the EFC dramatically.
+Colleges that use the CSS Profile can essentially create their own EFC for you.
+They can supply additional questions in Section Q which may raise your EFC dramatically.

-In addition, the EFC may not even be shown on the family’s financial aid award letter; in these cases, call the college and ask for your EFC number so you may determine whether the college is meeting 100% of your family’s “financial need” and compare their award with other colleges.
+The EFC may not even be shown on the family’s financial aid award letter; in these cases, call the college and ask for your EFC so you may determine whether the college is meeting 100% of your family’s “financial need.”
+Then, compare this percentage with your other award letters.
+Tools like TuitionFit may also help you compare award letters for specific colleges so that you have better information when analyzing the costs and understanding how much aid is possible.

 PLUS Loan Maneuvering